 Garzón formerly served on Spain’s central criminal court, the Audiencia Nacional, and was the examining magistrate of the Juzgado Central de Instrucción No. 5, which investigates the most important criminal cases in Spain, including terrorism, organised crime, and money laundering.
 In 2008, he investigated the Troika case – Russian Tambovskaya organized crime group.
 In 2011, he was suspended from judicial activity and in 2012 he was convicted of illegal wiretapping and disbarred for a period of 11 years.
 The UN Human rights committee concluded that the sentence is unfair.

-Garzón legally assisted Julian Assange.Support TBCA if you think this document is useful.
+Garzón legally assisted Julian Assange.Support TBCA if you think this document is useful : Support TBCA if you think this document is useful.
 Donations are processed by the publisher DRJI: